NathanBHay/Notes-Backup/Mathematics/Number Systems.md

 The base of a numbering system determines the amount of characters within the system.
 There are many different number systems which are commonly used however the most popular include:
 - **Decimal** (Base-10) the standard counting system.
 - **[[Number Systems#Binary|Binary]]** (Base-2) used within computers.
+- **Octal** (Base-8) used to shorten other representations.
 - **Hexadecimal** (Base-16) used to shorten most representations.
-- **Octal** (Base-8) used to shorten other representations.

-Number systems commonly used a subscripted number to denote the base it is in.
+Number systems commonly used a sub-scripted number to denote the base it is in.

 # Binary
 Binary is a Base-2 numbering system that uses 0 and 1 to represent all numbers.
 This allows for representations of *False* and *True* within mathematics or *Off* and *On* for transistors.
 This makes binary pivotal within current computers.
 It is also commonly associated with the [[Datatypes#Boolean|Boolean]] datatype.